Top Rated Dallas Product Liability Lawyers

 Lead-Based Paint Product Liability Claims

 3 out of very 4 homes built prior to 1978 contain some amount of lead-based paint which has been shown to be harmful to both children and adults.
-If you or your child has been diagnosed with lead poisoning it is imperative you seek legal counsel to review potential sources of the exposure.
+If you or your child has been diagnosed with lead poisoning it is imperative you speak with a product liability attorney to review potential sources of the exposure.

-What Damages are Available in Dallas Product Liability Claims?
+What Damages are Available in Product Liability Cases?

 - Pain and Suffering (Past and Future);